 Besides the freestanding greenhouses, there are also greenhouse structures that can be attached to your house or window.
 It's a great solution for people, who don't have a large backyard and want to use their space efficiently.

 Lean-to greenhouses are great solutions for small backyards.
 They share one wall with your house to give them more stability.
 It is important to choose a south-facing wall so that the lean-to greenhouse receives sunlight throughout the day.

 A window greenhouse or garden window is the tiny greenhouse option for your window.
-It's an extension for your normal window in order to give your plants more sunlight.
+It's an extension for your normal window to give your plants more sunlight.
 The window greenhouse is good for herbs and plants that need more sunlight, but don't take much room.

 Using the full potential of the window light, a Windowfarm is a vertical construct that uses the room temperature and an organic “liquid soil" (also seen as hydroponic farming).
 It is an urban greenhouse solution, completely based on DIY.